 They subjects also completed the Child and Adolescent Psychiatric Assessment (CAPA), which measures disorders such as depression, anxiety, and ADHD.

-Results: no associations between gaming and psychiatric disorders
+Results: no links between Internet Gaming Disorder and psychiatric problems

-The researchers found no associations between IGD symptoms and psychiatric disorders.
+The researchers found no associations between Internet Gaming Disorder symptoms and psychiatric disorders.
 In fact, kids with IGD symptoms at ages 10 and 12 actually had *less* anxiety two years later.

 “We looked at anxiety, depression, ADHD and oppositional defiant disorder.
 But children who had more symptoms of these mental disorders were not more susceptible to gaming addiction,” said lead author Beate Wold Hygen.